JoAnn Elam Collection, 1967-1990

 JoAnn Elam is survived by her husband Joe Hendrix, her sister Susan Elam, and other (unidentified) siblings.

 Most of the films in this collection were made by JoAnn Elam.
 In addition to Elam's films, the collection contains a number of films made by and/or for her father James O. Elam, M.D. and a few experimental films made by friends and peers (Bill Brand, Dan Perz, Ruth Klasses, etc.).
 The films were stored in Chicago by JoAnn Elam's husband, Joe Hendrix, following her death.
+Joe donated the collection to CFA in 2011.

 This collection is open to on-site access.
 Appointments must be made with Chicago Film Archives.
 Due to the fragile nature of the films, only video copies will be provided for on-site viewing.